MBA Application Rounds: When should you apply?

 For applicants focusing on US schools, Round 3 may not be the best time to pursue your business school dream.
 Compared to Round 1 and Round 2, Round 3 acceptance rates are generally much lower, hovering between 0-2% for many top programs.

-This does not mean that Round 3 is impossible.
+However, this does not mean that Round 3 is impossible

 In general, our clients who have had the most success in Round 3 have been those who can show that mitigating circumstances prevented them from applying earlier and who cannot wait another year to start their studies.
 Reasons include military engagement, medical issues, and family crises.
 If you do decide to apply in Round 3 for a similar reason, make sure to include it in your application.

-If you are considering an M7 school in the US, however, it may be a better idea to wait for Round 1 in the next application cycle.
+If you are considering an M7 school in the US, however, it may be a better idea to wait for Round 1 in the next application cycle if your circumstances allow.

-Nonetheless, take care to ensure that you present a strong first impression when applying to the school and that you can demonstrate sufficient growth in your application between Round 3 and Round 1 of the next cycle.
+Either way, take care to ensure that you present a strong first impression when applying to the school, and that you can demonstrate sufficient growth in your application between Round 3 and Round 1 of the next cycle.

-If you send identical materials, you may get an identical answer.
+Keep in mind: if you send identical materials, you may get an identical answer.
+It’s important to always show progress when applying multiple times.

-Only a few schools have a fourth round of applications.
-This round is much more difficult to apply to, as the school has very few spaces available at this point in the application process.
+Only a few schools, such as ESADE, HEC Paris, and Cambridge Judge, to name a few, have four or more rounds of applications.
+Later rounds are much more difficult to apply to, as schools have very few spaces available at this point in the application process.

 Unlike application rounds, a system in which all applications submitted up to a certain date are all evaluated together, rolling admission means that applications are evaluated in the order submitted

-For example, if you apply to Columbia on June 1st and your colleague applies June 15th, your application will be evaluated a full two weeks before your colleague’s.
+For example, if you apply to a school on June 1st and your colleague applies on June 15th, your application will be evaluated a full two weeks before your colleague’s.

-Though this can prove to be a major disadvantage if you plan to apply later in the application cycle, according to Columbia, it is an advantage for early applicants, as “rolling admissions means more spots are open at the beginning of our process.”
+Though this can prove to be a major disadvantage if you plan to apply later in the application cycle.

-For example, two years ago, our client, Caio, was not able to achieve the GMAT score needed for CBS until nearly February, long after the application initially opened in June that year.
-Though Columbia wasn’t able to make space for him that year, he reapplied the day the application reopened the following year and became Columbia’s first admitted student that year.
+For example, two years ago, our client, Caio, was not able to achieve the GMAT score needed for his top-choice school until nearly February, long after the application initially opened that year.
+Though the school wasn’t able to make space for him that year, he reapplied the day the application reopened the following year and became their first admitted student that year.

 Therefore, you should carefully consider how serious you are about attending a school that utilizes the rolling admissions system, as timing is everything for these schools.

-Luckily, Columbia Business School is the only top MBA program in the US that utilizes this system.
+Luckily, as of 2023 when Columbia Business School abandoned its rolling system, all top US business schools use the “rounds” system.
 The rolling admissions system is more popular in Europe, however, so make sure you plan far in advance.

 Though an early application carries with it numerous advantages, the rolling admissions system also means you need to consider if you’re willing to pay a hefty deposit before receiving your admissions decisions from other schools.